Zytronium/aeroduel_backend/README.md

 npm run build
 ```
 The output will be located in the `dist` directory.
-*Note: On windows, an installer will be built.
+> *Note: On Windows and MacOS, an installer will be built.
 You will have to run this to
 install the real application.
-MacOS and Linux versions do not require this step.*
+The Linux version does not require this step.*

 ### Running the Application
 Navigate to the `dist` directory and run the executable.
 The executable will